 1. Managing stock

-We would like to start our “10 ways to use IoT in the retail industry in 2022” list by managing stock levels.
+We would like to start our “10 ways to use IoT in the retail industry this year” list by managing stock levels.

 A store may have hundreds, perhaps thousands, of items available to buy, and it’s essential to ensure that stock levels remain constant.
 According to the Harvard Business Review, between 21% and 43% of customers will go to a competitor’s store if a retailer doesn’t have the item they want.